 There are three good reasons to pay attention to unsupportive audiences:

 Your clients / your cause

-Personae non gratae may represent those who have a negative effect on your work.
+Personae non gratae may represent those who undercut your work.
 For example, suppose you work with clients who are vulnerable or marginalized.
-Individuals who harbor negative stereotypes may discriminate against them, make them feel invisible, stigmatized, unwelcome, or unsafe.
+Individuals who harbor negative stereotypes may discriminate against them and make them feel invisible, stigmatized, unwelcome, or unsafe.
 To give a second example, if your issue is related to the environment or climate change, you may be affected by those who want to continue to make choices that contribute to pollution.
 Understanding the motivations and views of those who oppose or undermine your efforts will inform your strategy to address them.

 Your community / region

 Your nonprofit might be a service provider rather than an advocacy group.
 Even so, some public policy decisions may have a very adverse effect on your ability to fulfill your mission.
-In such a situation, being effective depends on influencing the views and decisions of officials and other constituents in your area.
+Your effectiveness depends on influencing the views and decisions of officials and other constituents in your area.

 How do you do nonprofit marketing research on personae non gratae?

 The first step is qualitative research about your opposition’s perspective and emotions.
-This doesn’t have to be overly time-consuming or costly.
+This research doesn’t have to be overly time-consuming or costly.
 For one thing, some data may already exist.
-Academic institutions in your area may have done some work that would be helpful – or they might be willing to do research for you pro bono.
-In addition, elected officials who support your work may be willing to share some insights based on any opposition research they’ve conducted.
-However, even if neither of those options are open to you, there is a lot you can learn by reading what your opposition publishes / says.
+Academic institutions in your area may have done some work that would be helpful – or they might be willing to do some research for you pro bono.
+Additionally, elected officials who support your work may be willing to share some suggestions based on opposition research they’ve conducted.
+However, even if neither of those options is open to you, there is a lot you can learn by reading what your opposition publishes / says.

 Understanding your opposition’s stories, emotions, and values is every bit as important than learning about their positions, ideas, and assumptions.